Frequently Asked Questions

 What is a Honduran Entry Visa?
-It is a stamp on your passport put by an Immigration Officer upon entering the country as a tourist.
-Depending on your nationality you will be allowed to remain in the country for up to 90 days.
+It is a stamp on your passport put by an Immigration Officer upon entering the country.
+It will state the amount of time you are allowed to remain in the country (30,60 or 90 days).
 If you decide to extend your stay, you may request a one-time extension to your entry visa for an additional 30 days for $20.
 Extensions are granted if you have the appropriate documents to justify your stay.

 Where do I get visa extensions?
 Visa extensions are obtained at the Honduran Immigration Offices which are located across the country:

 Tegucigalpa: Colonia el Prado, old Ceutec Building

 San Pedro Sula: Barrio El Centro

 My entry visa expired a long time ago.
 What do I do?
 You must visit the Immigration Office at the Airport to pay a fine prior to your departure, or start your Residency process!

 How much are fines for overstaying?
 Fines start at 1/2 a Honduran minimum wage salary, and increase monthly.